 And the internet is back and the first thing I’ve decided to do is get these blog post going!
-I have a couple things already planned and scheduled for the coming days.
-There’s a couple blog tours but my priority right now is to read as many books as I can in my requested pile.
+I have a couple of things already planned and scheduled for the coming days.
+There are a couple of blog tours but my priority right now is to read as many books as I can in my requested pile.
 And this post is the first one of the bunch.

 The Secret Society is a paranormal romance book about different creatures living in the same town, specifically one Blaise Pryde, a shapeshifter who has had a rough life because she’s a female Alpha.
 Losing her parents when she was just a child, being shunned by them, and then being doubted by the council and other magical beings because of her heritage has made her jaded.
 She doesn’t trust easily and isn’t afraid to show off how capable she is, but even with all the tough skin, the truth is she loves her pack and just wants to keep them safe.
 Of course, it’s a little hard to do when the council will do anything to get rid of her and the neighboring Black Pack is all too eager to help dethrone her.